twoolard/official-jokes-test-framework/README.md

 ```

 ### Create and Activate Virtual Environments
 At this point you should have pyenv installed.
-Now you will need install pyenv-virtualenv to create and manage virtual environments.
+Now you will need to install pyenv-virtualenv to create and manage virtual environments.
 To install pyenv-virtualenv using homebrew run the following:

 ```bash
 brew install pyenv-virtualenv